ejaasaari/lorann/examples/cpp/README.md

 Run `make` to build the executable and run it using `./example`.
 The example will take a few minutes to run.

-Note that you can use e.g. 4-bit quantization by changing the type of the index to be `Lorann::Lorann<SQ4Quantizer>`.
+Note that you can use 8-bit quantization by changing the type of the index to be `Lorann::Lorann<SQ8Quantizer>`.

 The full C++ documentation is available [here](https://ejaasaari.github.io/lorann/cpp.html).